 “Kevin, if I could eat when I’m hungry and stop when I’m full, I wouldn’t have an overeating problem.”

-I get that, and we’re going to talk about why you can’t follow your signals in a moment.
-But it’s still important to cover all the bases.
-Many people don’t know their body can and will signal properly if you have the right factors in place.
+I get that, but it’s still important to note that this is how it *should* work.
+Many people don’t know their body can and will signal properly if the right factors are in place.

 #3 – Are you balancing macronutrients properly?